IPL 2020: MS Dhoni’s strange tactics against Rajasthan Royals kickstart a heated debate

 “So, the expectations to see him at his best is gonna take some time.
 But you see him towards the end, he was very good.
 MS is a specialist towards the end of the innings, always has been.”

-However, there were those who didn’t see any logic in Dhoni’s move.
-Former India cricketer Gautam Gambhir for one, didn’t mince his words while calling out CSK.
+However, there were those who didn’t see logic in Dhoni’s move.
+Former India cricketer Gautam Gambhir for one, didn’t mince his words while calling out the CSK talisman.

 “This is not what you call leading from the front.
 Batting at No 7 when you’re chasing what...
 213 (217)?
 The game was over,” Gambhir told ESPNcricinfo.
 “Yes, you can talk about MS Dhoni’s last over, but it was of no use, to be honest.
 It was just all personal runs.”